Researchers & Clinicians

 Hope Leaders

-The Hope Leaders program, run by the Cancer Centers Office of Community Engagement and Health Equity, empowers community organizations to communicate the health needs of the communities they represent directly to Cancer Center researchers.
-Additionally, it allows researchers and their labs to engage community partners about projects that may ultimately benefit local populations, while giving community partners opportunities to provide input.
+The Hope Leaders program, run by the Cancer Center's Office of Community Engagement and Health Equity, empowers community organizations to communicate the health needs of the communities they represent directly to Cancer Center scientists.
+Additionally, it allows scientists and their labs to engage community partners about projects that may ultimately benefit local populations, while giving community partners opportunities to provide input.
+Scientists in the Cancer Center Translational Oncology and Cancer Biology Research Programs are eligible.

 Richard B. Warnecke, PhD, Postdoctoral Fellowship